how does the process work?

 This is a great declutter FAQ!
 Decluttering is often not prioritised, as it is rarely as urgent as getting to work on time or feeding the kids.
 The interesting thing is that the less clutter you have, the easier everything else becomes.
 Try it!
 Give me a call.

 Do i need to be present for the decluttering?

 A popular declutter FAQ!
-Yes I recommend that you are present when The Decluttering Co is dealing with your items, to ensure nothing important is left out or discarded.
-In ongoing declutter sessions your continued presence may not be necessary.
+Yes I recommend that you are present when The Decluttering Co is dealing with your items, because everyone lives a bit differently.
+I want to ensure you get a tailored service and nothing important is discarded or left out of the process.
+In ongoing declutter sessions your continued presence may not be as crucial.

 Can you help me sell and rehome my unwanted items?

 Definitely!
 Via the following strategies your home will receive a huge makeover: (1) remove all excess from cupboards and storage (2) declutter and find homes for everything on bench tops and floors (3) look at the functionality of the existing furniture placement.
 Are there clean lines and clear walkways?
 Could the furniture be updated to something more fit-for-purpose?
 (4) Add some finishing touches like decor and greenery to make the decluttered space truly shine.
 Rest assured that our styling solutions are simple and cost-effective.

 Are you similar to 'The Home Edit' on Netflix?